 God, through IBM provided a wonderful income for me and my family.
 It was a very special place to work for much of the time.
 In the 70s, 80s and 90s, practically every American and much of the world knew of IBM.
 It was highly regarded for both it's products and business, but also for the work environment.
 Starting in the 90's the began to change, and all of that has continued to decline.

 There are plenty of people today that have never heard of IBM.
 It is not known for it's business strength or as a particularly good place to work.
 I would say that it is average in terms of a good place to work.
 It's secure, but infested with a top down culture where the employees are neither trusted or appreciated.

 So it is sad to look back and see the decline of IBM, and especially painful to have lived it.
 I am thankful to have had the career, and experience the truly exceptional times, and sad to experienced the decline and the disappointing work environment that it has become.
 Maybe the decline was inevitable, but I'm pretty confident that Thomas Watson Senior or Junior would agree with that.

 My personality inclines me to catalogue here all of the poor management actions I've seen the past 5-10 years, but it would serve no purpose, so I will save my time and yours.

-I think the big picture is that as the business performance got worse and worse, IBM management's inclination was to more and more micro manage the employees.
+I think the big picture is that as the business performance got worse and worse, IBM management's reaction was to more and more micro manage the employees.
 Their assumption is that they clearly could not be the problem, and therefore it must be the knuckleheaded employees.
 So if we more tightly control what they are doing (starting with more and more reporting of what they are doing) then we can make things get better.
-In my view, the outcome of this what exactly counter to what they wanted.
+In my view, the outcome of this was exactly counter to what they wanted.
 Rather than recognizing that they hired a bunch of really smart folks, and trusting them to do an excellent job, they stifled creativity, and wasted a lot of peoples time.
 Very sad.